rosenpass/rosenpass/papers/whitepaper.md

 ### Live Session State {#live-session-state}

+These variables are used after the handshake terminates for encryption of the \textbf{Data} and \textbf{EmptyData} packages.
+\textbf{EmptyData} is used as an acknowledgement package to terminate package retransmission (see Sec. \ref{packet-loss}).
+\textbf{Data} would be used for transmission of actual payload, but this feature is currently not specified for Rosenpass.
+Despite this, we do specify the however as it is also part of WireGuard.

 * `ck` – The chaining key
 * `sidm` – Our session ID (“mine”)
 * `txkm` – Our transmission key